1. Blog

 Computer skills is a term that encompasses a broad spectrum of technology expertise – from software skills such as coding and data analysis to hardware skills such as system administration and network security.

-Many of the required skills might be taken for granted by employers if the employee has previously worked in the industry, but for those with a particular depth of skill or with an unusual skill set, their computer skills could set from other candidates.
+Many of the required skills might be taken for granted by employers if the employee has previously worked in the industry, but for those with a particular depth of skill or with an unusual skill set, their computer skills could set then apart from other candidates.

 Are you missing any computer skills on your resume and are you sure that your knowledge about them is as fresh as it was when you were actively using them?
-Hopefully the following list might offer an opportunity to revise your technical expertise and serve as a spark to set off some more career memories.
+Hopefully, the following list might offer an opportunity to revise your technical expertise and serve as a spark to set off some more career memories.

 How to list hard skills on your resume